mauritssilvis/darts/md/README.md

 > Darts checkout tables in the Markdown format

-## Overview
+## Introduction

 This part of the [Darts](https://github.com/mauritssilvis/darts) project provides extensive checkout tables for different dartboards and game modes.
-Specifically, the checkout tables apply to the 'standard' London dartboard or the Quadro board, and are valid for different combinations of requirements on the first (in) and last (out) darts.
+These checkout tables apply to the 'standard' London dartboard or the Quadro 240 board, and are valid for different combinations of requirements on the first (in) and last (out) darts.

+An overview of the available checkout tables can be found below.
+Additional tables can be generated using the `darts` toolbox of the [Darts](https://github.com/mauritssilvis/darts) project.

+## Checkout tables

-## The 'standard' or London dartboard
+### 'Standard' or London dartboard

 |               | **Any-out** | **Master-out** | **Double-out** |
 |---------------|-------------|----------------|----------------|